DmitryGubanov/budget-macros/README.md

 This is sort of a 'multidimensional unbounded knapsack problem' variant, in that items can be repeated indefinitely and there are several requirements to be met - not just one.

-budget-calc.py contains code for a lot of different types of implementations for the solution, but there are three implementations of note: top-down brute force, top-down dynamic programming, and bottom-up dynamic programming.
+budget-calc.py contains code for a lot of different implementations for the solution, but there are three implementations of note: top-down brute force, top-down dynamic programming, and bottom-up dynamic programming.
 I was surprised to find that, with reasonable inputs, brute force actually outperforms the dynamic programming solutions.
-That't not necessarily a bad thing, considering a human diet doesn't consist of many foods (for a computer), so all the combinations that satisfy the requirements isn't really that many combinations.
-I go in more detail in the next section.
+That's not necessarily a bad thing, considering a human diet doesn't consist of many foods (for a computer), so all the combinations that satisfy the requirements isn't really that many combinations.
+I go into more detail in the next section.

 # Notes on performance

 After some testing, I've concluded that a top-down brute force algorithm is actually best for performance for calculating a diet satisfying all requirements.
 If the numbers were truly random, this might not be the case; but I believe - due to the distribution in the numbers representing food nutrition - brute force does not actually end up calculating overlapping problems, rendering a dynamic programming solution pointless.

-I've tried a top-down dynamic programming solution, but as I mentioned, brute force doesn't solve overlapping problems.
+I've tried a top-down dynamic programming solution, but as I mentioned, brute force doesn't solve overlapping problems in this case.
 As a result, the data structures maintained for dynamic programming add run time on top of the brute force run time.

 I've also tried a bottom-up dynamic programming solution.
 However, this consistently runs in O(Ccfpn) time.
 Where C is the calorie goal, c is the carbs goal, f is fat goal, p is protein goal, and n is number of foods in the database.
 The average diet requirements with 10 different foods puts this number at around 100 billion.
 Most tests I've ran in brute force only took ~300,000 steps at most.